33 employee statistics you need to know in 2022

 In this volatile political and cultural era, employees’ sense of shared purpose has extended to the social and cultural issues of today.
 Individuals want to see their business leaders step out from behind the mission statement and turn words into action.
 Societal awareness and meaningful changes have become points of connection and deeper engagement for employees.

-This is compared to only 36% of employees who were identified as high performers at organisations with a standard 40-hour work week.
+This is compared to only 36% of employees who were identified as high performers at organizations with a standard 40-hour work week.
 The remote workforce has already rid themselves of the daily commute and clock-in clock-out mentality.
 Next to go may very well be the standard 40-hour work week.
-As teams continue to improve their efficiency and work in their own timeframe, organisations will see remote teams improve their output and speed.
+As teams continue to improve their efficiency and work in their own timeframe, organizations will see remote teams improve their output and speed.

 As employees settle into working from home, the lines between personal and professional life has become blurry.
 Work no longer can be ‘left at the door’ after a long day and distractions during working hours are often unavoidable.
 This requires employers to reframe how they think about their workforce, focusing less on hours and more on performance.

-While many organisations focus on improving customer experience, few are turning their attention to the people providing it.
+While many organizations focus on improving customer experience, few are turning their attention to the people providing it.
 Improving the employee experience can help spark engagement, retain talent, and support a more effective workforce.
 However, only a small percentage of employees are having their needs met.
 In order to unlock their potential, give employees what you would give your customers: a seamless, easy, and personalised experience that makes them feel valued.

 No one wants to work where they feel unwanted.
 Recognition is a largely underutilised tool that many employers fail to implement on a consistent basis.
 This often leads to a demotivated and eventually exiting workforce.
 However, showing appreciation for a job well done can have the opposite effect - boosting morale and transforming the speed and quality of work being done.

 Replacing an employee costs roughly 20% of their salary, making it an expensive problem for businesses struggling with employee retention.
-For this reason, many organisations have invested in boosting employee satisfaction by firing up engagement and communication strategies.
+For this reason, many organizations have invested in boosting employee satisfaction by firing up engagement and communication strategies.
 This can result in not just higher retention, but a more efficient and productive workforce.

 Managers play a big role in the experience of their employees.
 When the lines of communication are clear and open and expectations are set and met on both sides, then a high level of trust is achieved and employees feel empowered to give their best work.
 However, when boundaries are broken and trust is lost, it’s likely employees will voluntarily leave rather than put up with a bad boss.